yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 10. Click the **Management** tab and configure as follows:

     - Boot diagnostics: **On**
-    - Diagnostics storage account: **Create new and select a unique name**
+    - Diagnostics storage account: **Create new and select a unique name**.
     - Enable backup: **On**
     - Recovery Services vault: **Create new**
     - Recovery Services vault name: **BackupVault**